In this blog post, we’re going to walk you through the foods that you can give and use to support your dog during heart arrhythmia.

 Sick Sinus Syndrome

-A ventricular arrhythmia is characterized by an abnormally rapid heart rate that starts out from the atria.
-Once this type of dog arrhythmia takes place, it is commonly followed by a significant decrease in the amount of blood flow in the system resulting in a dog’s sudden fainting.
+A ventricular arrhythmia is characterized by an abnormally rapid heart rate.
+It is commonly followed by a significant decrease in the amount of blood flow in the system resulting in a dog’s sudden fainting.

-If we’re being honest, arrhythmia is not an immediate cause of concern among dogs.
-Believe it or not, your canine family member typically experiences this condition once in a while, such as in the case of sinus arrhythmia.
+Believe it or not, your dog can experience irregular heartbeat and abnormal heart rhythms once in a while, such as in the case of sinus arrhythmia.

-Here are the signs that you should look out for when it comes to arrhythmia in dogs:
+Here are the signs that you should look out for when it comes to arrhythmias in dogs:

 Sudden lethargy or weakness